Interviewing at a Family Business

 According to Forbes.com, approximately 90% of businesses in the U.S. are owned or controlled by families.
 Working in a family business presents distinct opportunities and challenges.
 For example, a VC-funded Silicon Valley startup may actively seek an IPO, merger, or acquisition.
-In contrast, a family business which employs multiple generations of family members may be more interested in remaining independent for many years to come.
+In contrast, a family business that employs multiple generations of family members may be more interested in remaining independent for many years to come.
 If you are the type of person who likes to plant roots at a company, a family firm may be an excellent environment in which to do so.

 On the other hand, if you are on an accelerated career track and are stimulated by growth and change, your opportunities for leadership may be extremely limited.
 The sites Monster and MindTools.com provide excellent analyses of advantages and drawbacks of working in family businesses.